 3. E-Residency status does not confer tax residency.
 Your personal tax residency will remain where it had been before you became an e-resident.

 5. E-Residency does not enable you to travel or live in Estonia or Europe – for this, you still need to follow the migration requirements in place.

-3. Notify the Estonian Police and Border Guard Board if your name or contact details have changed;
+3. Inform the Estonian Police and Border Guard Board if your name or contact details have changed.

 Depending on your activities, e.g. Registering a company, you will have to follow additional requirements.
-Please note that this is not a full list, but an indicator on what you should consider.
+Please note that this is not a full list, but an indicator of what you should consider.

-It is very important to give the Estonian Tax and Customs Board the contact information, in order for tax administration to be able to send e-resident important information.
+It is very important to give the Estonian Tax and Customs Board the contact details, in order for the tax administration to be able to send e-resident important information.
 Same is expected from the Company Registration Portal, your business service provider and your business banking service provider.

 Estonian Tax and Customs Board (EMTA) and Company Registration Portal requirements

-3. Keep the company contact information, including the address of the location of the management board (outside of Estonia), up to date at Company Registration Portal and e-Tax systems.
+4. Keep the company contact information, including the address of the location of the management board (outside of Estonia), up to date at Company Registration Portal and e-Tax systems.

-4. Ensure that taxes are declared and paid to the country where they are owed, and also,
+5. Ensure that taxes are declared and paid to the country where they are owed.

-You will see, that other authorities also practice making information available through e-services, that is more effective and faster both for the authority and for the user.
+You will see that other authorities also practice making information available through e-services, which is more effective and faster both for the authority and for the user.